karayount/commuKNITty/README.md

 ### Basket

-The basket features stores a user's personal yarn inventory.
+The basket feature stores a user's personal yarn inventory.
 Each yarn displays a stock photo for that yarn company's yarn line (similar to make and model for cars) along with color and yardage for the yarn in this basket.

 ![Basket](/docs/screen-shot-basket.png?raw=true)

 Each displayed yarn has a link to see patterns, which are suggestions of what to make with the yarn.
-The patterns are returned from a database query of patterns for which there is a project that was created using the pattern with the input yarn.
+The patterns are returned from a database query based projects which used that particular yarn.

 ![What to Make with Yarn](/docs/screen-shot-yarn-based-search-results.png?raw=true)

-Users can also add new yarns to their basket, by clicking the Add yarn to your basket button.
+Users can also add new yarns to their basket, by clicking the "Add more yarn" button.
 A form displays in a modal window asking for a search term, which is used to query the database against the yarn name field in the yarns table.

 ![Find Yarn to Add](/docs/screen-shot-basket-search-yarn.png?raw=true)